qualisys/qualisys_drone_sdk/README.md

 **STATUS: DEV PREVIEW** :: Development and testing is ongoing for many features.
 For bug reports, feature requests, and other contributions, please use [Issues](https://github.com/mbaytas/qualisys_drone_sdk/issues) and [Discussions](https://github.com/mbaytas/qualisys_drone_sdk/discussions).
 For completed, ongoing, and future development, see [Projects](https://github.com/mbaytas/qualisys_drone_sdk/projects).

+qfly dramatically reduces the software development workload needed to fly drones with Qualisys motion capture systems.
+For creative applications like drone shows, light painting, and cinematography, movements can be easily programmed by non-engineers using principles of keyframe animation.
+For interactive applications like games and exercise, qfly is able to ingest signals and control drones in real time.

+Various safety, stability, and convenience measures are built in, including:

+- geofencing
+- speed limits
+- smooth takeoff and landing
+- interrupt and land

+qfly can control swarms comprising an arbitrary number and combination of drones, e.g. [Bitcraze Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) and [Ryze Tello EDU](https://www.ryzerobotics.com/tello-edu) drones can be flown together.

 ### Requirements

 - [Python](https://www.python.org/) 3.10 or equivalent
 - Python packages (install using [pip](https://pypi.org/project/pip/)):
     - [qtm](https://github.com/qualisys/qualisys_python_sdk) (Qualisys Python SDK) 2.1.1 or equivalent
     - [cflib](https://github.com/bitcraze/crazyflie-lib-python) (for Crazyflie Drones) 0.1.18 or equivalent

-- qfly has been designed and tested on Windows.
+qfly has been designed and tested on Windows.
 It may or may not work on other operating systems.

 ### Setup

-To install the qfly DEV PREVIEW:
+To install qfly DEV PREVIEW:

-1. Clone the qfly source code to your local machine.
+1. Clone the [qfly source code](https://github.com/qualisys/qualisys_drone_sdk) to your local machine.
-2. Install the qfly package in "development mode" by running `python -m pip install -e .` in the package root directory.
+2. Navigate to the package root directory and install the qfly package in "development mode" by running: `python -m pip install -e .`

 # Drone Platforms and Example Scripts